MediaComem/comem-travel-log-ionic-setup/README.md

 are Angular services that can be registered with the HTTP client to automatically react to requests (or responses).
 This solves our problem: we want to register an interceptor that will automatically add the `Authorization` header to all requests if the user is logged in.

-To demonstrate that it works, start by adding a call to list issues in the `CreateIssuePage` component in `src/pages/create-issue/create-issue.ts`:
+To demonstrate that it works, start by adding a call to list trips in the `TripListPage` component in `src/pages/trip-list/trip-list.ts`:

 ```ts
 // Other imports...